rouvinerh/tp/docs/DeveloperGuide.md

 #### Log File

 `pulsepilot_log.txt` is created when the bot starts if not present, and logs are added to it each time the user interacts with it.
 If the file is already present, PulsePilot appends to it.

 ###### [Back to table of contents](#table-of-contents)

 ---

+<div style="page-break-after: always;"></div>

 <!-- @@author JustinSoh -->